vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 will result in an error (note that `LineStopPointInfo(name=0, distance=0, connections=0)` will *not*, but this is likely what you would expect when working in Python as `0` can be coerced to a string)[^pydantic].

-As a final stage in answering our original data science question we can load our cleaned dataset in `pandas`, the following function will convert the `pydantic` objects into `pandas` rows:
+As a final stage in answering our original data science question, we can load our cleaned dataset in `pandas`.
+The following function will convert the `pydantic` objects into `pandas` rows:

 ```python3
 def line_stop_df(line_id: str) -> pd.DataFrame: